-bar will damage the chain and make cutting more difficult.
+will damage the chain and make cutting more difficult.

-- · Replace the guide bar when: - the inside groove of the guide bar rails is worn. - the guide bar is bent or cracked. - a.
-Remove the guide bar to service. - b.
+- Replace the guide bar when: - --- the inside groove of the guide bar rails is worn. - the guide bar is bent or cracked. - Use only the Reduced-Kickback Guide Bar specified for your saw in "Specifications," for replacement. - Remove the guide bar to service. a. - b.
 Clean oil holes at least once for each five hours of operation. - c.
 Remove sawdust from the guide bar groove periodically with a putty knife or a wire.
 Figure 44. - d.
 Remove burrs by filing the side edges of the guide bar grooves square with a flat file.
-Figure 45 - Restore square edges to an uneven rail top by filing with a flat file.
-Figure 45
+Figure 45. - e.
+Restore square edges to an uneven rail top by filing with a flat file.
+Figure 45.